SHAHZAIBULHASSAN/SelectContactsControl/README.md

 Power Apps Component Framework (PCF) allows developers to create custom, interactive components for model-driven apps.
 One common use case is displaying and analyzing contact data.
 The SelectContactsControl PCF control provides a searchable contacts list, detailed contact view, and interactive charts using Chart.js.

-This blog will explain how the control works, its features, and its internal structure, making it easy for developers to replicate or extend for their own dashboards.

 Why Use PCF for a Contacts Dashboard?

 PCF offers several advantages over standard form components: